oleks/git-cli-qsg/README.md

 It is common to make mistakes as you commit.
 Git is more than willing to amend your commits.
-This is best done _before_ you synchronize with your peers, otherwise you'd have to synchronize already synchronized commits; not a very pleasant experience.
+This is best done _before_ you synchronize with your peers, otherwise you'd have to synchronize "already synchronized" commits; not a very pleasant experience.

 To amend the previous commit, add the changes you have, or simply